COVESA/covesa-aosp-sdk/samples/client/README.md

 ### Push notifications
 In order to test your push notifications on a non-automotive emulator, you need to install a testing [distributor](https://unifiedpush.org/users/distributors/) app.
-For example, you can install [ntfy](https://unifiedpush.org/users/distributors/ntfy/) (also from Google Play Store).
-Simply open it and then run this client sample.
+For example, you can install [Sunup](https://codeberg.org/Sunup/android).
+Simply open it, grant the permissions, and then run this client sample.